 In the afternoon, see some of the villages of Vadiara Rabari and Bharwad tribes.
 Both Rabari and Bharawad are cattle herders and in the evening time, we can see them milking their cows and buffalos.
 Bharwad men wear a bright color skirt called Dhoti.

 Also visit Dhamadka to see the block printing by the Khatri tribe.
-Khatris are very good in making the beautiful block printing textiles.
+Khatris are very good at making the beautiful block printing textiles.
 By the end of the day, arrive at Bhuj.

 Ahirs and Rabaris women haven been making the embroidery for centuries, passing this unique skill from one generation to another, you can watch the girls and ladies working in the homes and also see the finished textiles.
 Some of the girls have even won the national and international awards.

 Today, transfer to Hodka visiting Rogan painting by the Khatri family in Nirona village.
-Rogan Art of Nirona Vilalge is rarest in the world and probably the only place to see it.
-Visit, the copper bell making process by the Lohar tribe and also Vadha tribe who transform wood into household things with bright colours.
+Rogan Art of Nirona Village is rarest in the world and probably the only place to see it.
+Visit, the copper bell making the process by the Lohar tribe and also Vadha tribe who transform wood into household things with bright colors.

-In the afternoon, visit Bhirandhiaro village – to appreciate the beautiful painted houses of Meghwar tribe, here you can see some handicrafts made by the women.
-Meghwal women wear very colourful embroidered dresses and stunning nose rings.
+In the afternoon, visit Bhirandhiaro village – to appreciate the beautifully painted houses of the Meghwar tribe, here you can see some handicrafts made by the women.
+Meghwal women wear very colorfully embroidered dresses and stunning nose rings.
 The huts have remarkable glass work in the interior walls.
-If lucky you can even listen a Meghwar Musician cum singer in the compound if he is not traveling overseas or in India for concerts.
+If lucky you can even listen to a Meghwar Musician cum singer in the compound if he is not traveling overseas or in India for concerts.

 After having leisurely breakfast, transfer back to Bhuj airport for the flight to Mumbai.
-Upon arrival, you would be received and transferred to the international airport to board the flight back to home.
-The tour ends.
+Upon arrival, you would be received and transferred to the international airport to board the flight back home.
+The Gujarat Tribal Tour tour ends.

 Since we are visiting the villages of the ethnic tribes and sometimes, the people are very shy to pose for the photographs.
 Hence, it is recommended to first engage the locals in communication with the help of your guide and driver.
 Slowly the people will open up and then you can click the pictures.
 Some tribes are very comfortable with pictures, it depends upon person to person through!